Hanna Malewska: Career

+WWII

 Faced with war, without interrupting her writing, she engaged in secret teaching at the K. Malczewska Lyceum, and in October 1939 joined the military underground.
 She joined the military wing of the Polish Secret State, subsequently renamed Service for Poland's Victory (SZP), Union for Armed Struggle (ZWZ) and later the Home Army (AK).
 After receiving training, she was put in charge of a foreign ciphers cell of the Chief Chancellery and SZP Headquarters Ciphers Bureau, later the KG ZWZ-AK Foreign Ciphers Bureau of Underground Communications Department V. In the AK rank of captain, she ran the Foreign Ciphers Bureau and maintained contact with undergrounded organisations within occupied Poland as well as the Polish government in exile – first in Paris, and later in London.
 She was entrusted with such a responsible post on account of her exceptional character traits: self-discipline, self-control, Benedictine patience and a deep sense of responsibility for the fate of those in need.
 In the early 1950s, she described the exciting work of her cell in a short story entitled A Clean Home (Czyste mieszkanie).
 It portrayed the work of her female collaborators against the dramatic backdrop of wartime day-to-day realities.

 Little is known about her underground activities.
 After the war, she revealed herself, stating that she had worked in the Bureau of Information and Propaganda.
 In the National Institute of Remembrance archives, we only find a statement that she was ‘the head of an AK Headquarters cipher cell, and next in WIN [Freedom and Independence].’
 Nothing is known about her activities in WIN.